dwillis/llm-archives/README.md

 You should see a file called cns_maryland_posts.json appear.
 Let's look at it.
 It contains some details of the past 10 CNS stories.

 Back in the Terminal, type: python entity_extraction.py and watch the output.

-### Evaluation for JOUR389W

-PUT YOUR EVALUATION HERE